 - Pain and suffering.
-Pain and suffering is difficult to quantify as it is based on a multitude of factors including the severity of the injury, the treatment required, length of recovery, and impact on your life.
+Pain and suffering are difficult to quantify as it is based on a multitude of factors including the severity of the injury, the treatment required, length of recovery, and impact on your life.
 An experienced personal injury attorney will work with you to quantify these damages.

 - Property damages.
 Any personal property, for example, a watch that was damaged when you fell may be claimed as damages.

 - Punitive damages.
 Punitive damages are only awarded in the most egregious circumstances as a manner of punishing the at-fault party and discouraging similar misconduct on the part of others.
 They are not meant to compensate you for your injury.

 At Staples, Ellis + Associates, P.A., we have helped thousands of individuals like you recover the compensation they’re entitled to.
 If you have been injured in a slip and fall accident in the Pensacola area or throughout Florida, please contact our office as soon as possible for a free consultation.